jorenham/Lmo/README.md

 reference with usage examples and with mathematical $\TeX$ definitions.
 - Clean Pythonic syntax for ease of use.
 - Vectorized functions for very fast fitting.
-- Fully typed, tested, and tickled.
+- Fully typed, tested, and validated.
 - Optional Pandas integration.

 ## Quick example